-By Swann Collins, investor and consultant international affairs – Eurasia Business News, February 4, 2022
+By John Meyer, consultant in financial markets – Eurasia Business News, February 4, 2022

 Europe offers many attractive solutions for companies looking for developed markets with low taxes.
 Several European countries have lowered their corporate income tax rates to attract investors and develop their national economies.

 Hungary (9 percent), Ireland (12.5 percent), Lithuania (15 percent), Poland (19 percent) and United Kingdom (19 percent) have the lowest corporate income tax rates.

 Remember that the amount of taxes a business ultimately pays on its profits depends on both the corporate tax base and the corporate tax rate.
 How the corporate tax base is formed is a key aspect.
 A high corporate tax rate with a small corporate tax base will be more advantageous than a moderate corporate tax rate with a large tax base.

 Any expenses incurred to earn taxable business income will generally be deductible from the corporate tax base.

 Hungary has the lowest corporate tax rate in Europe, with 9 percent of corporate earnings.

 A local business tax is paid to municipalities, but the rate varies and is limited to a maximum of 2% on net sales revenue.